 On the left, reports claim Spurs will target Everton’s Lucas Digne if Rose departs.
 The Toffees are likely to command a huge fee for a player who impressed during his debut season in England last term, but Tottenham may be able to raise part of the required funds by selling Rose.
 Digne scored four goals and registers four assists in the Premier League in 2018/19.

 The rest of Spurs’ energy should be spent on retaining contract rebels Alderweireld and Eriksen.
 Keeping hold of Alderweireld looks like a particularly difficult task, but could Tottenham’s progression in Europe tempt the duo to extend their contracts?
 In truth, it may depend on the club’s willingness to pay them what they are asking for.

 Eriksen staying would allow Spurs to play a fluid 4-2-3-1 with the Dane dropping deep when necessary to help Ndombele and Harry Winks in midfield.

 2. Let’s be realistic

 Coming up with a realistic scenario feels apt for Tottenham, a club hindered by financial constraints and accused of lacking ambition in recent years.
-Those accusations are fair to an extent – Spurs probably could have spent more than nothing in the last two transfer windows – but the rising costs of the new stadium shouldn’t be disregarded as an excuse.
+Those accusations are fair to an extent – Spurs probably could have spent more than nothing in the previous two transfer windows – but the rising costs of the new stadium shouldn’t be disregarded as an excuse.

 Tottenham will likely be forced to pick between spending big on a replacement for Alderweireld or Eriksen, rather than both.
 As alluded to above, Sanchez is a readymade successor to Alderweireld; youngster Juan Foyth has also been tipped as a future regular in the team.
-With that in mind, perhaps Spurs should be focusing on Eriksen’s successor.
+With that in mind, Spurs should be focusing on Eriksen’s successor.